 How To Create & Use LinkedIn Lead Ads

 Facebook’s lead ads are one of my favorite features the system has to offer, and I was really excited to see that LinkedIn had their own version of lead ads, complete with in-app lead forms.
 LinkedIn’s lead gen forms even automatically fill out the information they have on file for the users, making it exceptionally easy for users to complete and submit the forms.

-Once you do, you’ll see the option to choose or create a new lead form.
+Below this, you’ll see the option to create a lead form.

 Website Demographics: LinkedIn’s New Analytics

 Now, company pages on LinkedIn can actually get information on the types of users that are visiting their site.
 Yep, you read that right: their actual site, not just their LinkedIn page.